Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 Users will be deactivated in Egnyte when:

-• they are soft deleted in Azure AD
+• They are soft deleted in Microsoft Entra (Azure AD)

 Users will be deleted in Egnyte when:

-• they are permanently deleted in Azure AD (by default 30 days after soft delete)
+• They are permanently deleted in Microsoft Entra (Azure AD) (by default 30 days after soft delete)

 The change will take effect after the first successful provision.
 We can manually trigger the change by running provisioning on-demand.

-2. Keep in mind that groups do not get owners.
-There are ways to use expressions or Azure AD custom attributes, but that requires a deep dive.
+• Keep in mind that groups do not get owners.
+There are ways to use expressions or Microsoft Entra (Azure AD) custom attributes, but that requires a deep dive.

-3. Keep in mind that Azure AD and on-prem AD allow you to use custom attributes.
+• Keep in mind that Microsoft Entra (Azure AD) and on-prem AD allow using custom attributes.
 Those can be mapped to Egnyte just as easily.
-E.g., user type cannot be obtained by group affiliation but can be added as a custom attribute via PowerShell script.
-Then, such an attribute can be mapped to Egnyte as userType, allowing you to control user type from within AD and without the need to log into Egnyte at all.
+For example, user type cannot be obtained by group affiliation but can be added as a custom attribute via PowerShell script.
+Then, such an attribute can be mapped to Egnyte as userType, allowing the option to control user type from within AD and without the need to log into Egnyte at all.

 Was this article helpful?